TracieDiepBautista/APIs_Weatherforecast_vacationplan/README.md

 + WHAT'S THE WEATHER LIKE?
 ```

-    Whether financial, political, or social, data's true power lies in its ability to answer questions definitively.
+    Whether financial, political, or social, data's true power lies in its ability to answer questions
-    "What's the weather like as we approach the equator?" was the question need Phython requests, APIs,
-    and JSON traversals to answer.
+    definitively.

-    Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like
+    Python requests, APIs, and JSON traversals are languages used to answer a fundamental question: "What's the weather like
     as we approach the equator?"

 ```diff